- Events and notifications

 ZSL Fellowship events and notifications

+During this lockdown, keep engaged with ZSL's work through your exclusive Fellowship events.
 ZSL Fellows are invited to a range of events throughout the year, representing the breadth of ZSL's activities and offering you the opportunity to connect with ZSL's science, conservation and zoological work.
-ZSL Fellows are also offered priority invitations to selected events throughout the ZSL calendar of events.
+ZSL Fellows are also offered priority invitations to selected events throughout the ZSL calendar.

 To join these events email us at email@example.com